Compromise floated on enrichment issue in Iran nuclear talks -envoys

 Another stubborn dispute in the talks has been Iran's insistence on continuing construction of the Arak heavy-water research reactor, which could yield plutonium if completed.

-Western powers want Tehran to scrap the plant as part of an interim deal under which Iran would freeze parts of its nuclear program in exchange for limited relief from international sanctions.
+Western powers want Tehran to scrap the plant as part of an interim deal under which Iran would freeze parts of its nuclear programme in exchange for limited relief from international sanctions.

 (Editing by Mark Heinrich)